VFC and VFA Provider Locations

 Eligibility for the receipt of VFC vaccines

-To be eligible, children must be 18 years of age or younger and meet any one of the following criteria:
+To be eligible for the Vaccines for Children (VFC) program, children must be 18 years of age or younger and meet any one of the following criteria:

 - Be eligible for Medi-Cal or Child Health and Disability Program (CHDP) or